obsidiansystems/obelisk/docs/cabal.md

 The backend serves these unprocessed directories directly (its `StaticAssets` configuration carries both a processed and an unprocessed path, and falls back to the unprocessed one). `wasm-opt` has been applied if it was on `PATH`.
-Compared to `nix-build -A serverExe.wasm`, you do not
+Compared to `nix-build -A haskell-nix.serverExe.wasm`, you do not
 get:

 - brotli/gzip precompression of assets (the nix `mkAssets` pipeline);